“Giving up is something a Lauda doesn’t do.”

 Interestingly, despite their intense on-track battles, Lauda and Hunt shared a unique camaraderie off the track.
 Lauda, in his book “My Years with Ferrari,” revealed that they occasionally stayed at the same hotel, and on one occasion, they even flew together to the 1976 Japanese Grand Prix on race day.

-Throughout the 1976 F1 season, both drivers were locked in a thrilling head-to-head contest for the championship.
+Throughout the 1976 F1 season, both drivers engaged in a thrilling head-to-head contest for the championship.
 Lauda secured three race victories, while Hunt managed to clinch four.
 As fate would have it, the championship came down to the climactic final race of the season, the Japanese Grand Prix.

 Heading into the race, Lauda held the lead in the championship standings.
 However, Hunt delivered an outstanding performance and emerged victorious in the race, ultimately claiming the championship title dramatically.